symfony-cmf/symfony-cmf-docs/bundles/seo/configuration.rst

 **type**: ``string`` **default**: ``null``

-The title template, read :ref:`here <bundles-seo-title-description-emplate>` about the usage.
+The title template, read :ref:`here <bundles-seo-title-description-template>` about the usage.

 description